szczyglis-dev/py-gpt/README.md

 All models are specified in the configuration file `models.json`, which you can customize.
 This file is located in your working directory.
-You can add new models provided directly by `OpenAI API` and those supported by `LlamaIndex` or `LangChain` to this file.
-Configuration for LangChain wrapper is placed in `langchain` key, configuration for LlamaIndex in `llama_index` key.
+You can add new models provided directly by `OpenAI API` and those supported by `LlamaIndex` to this file.
+Configuration for LlamaIndex is placed in `llama_index` key.

 ## Adding a custom model